-My hair is very bleached and thus, very damaged.
+I’ve put my hair through a lot over the years — red, platinum, and everything in between.
+This means it’s important that I use a lot of hydrating, conditioning hair care products to help repair my brittle, damaged strands.
 Certain brands — Christophe Robin, Gisou, and Sachajuan — can keep my fried hair soft, shiny, and bouncy, but those products are definitely not cheap.
-Repurchasing Christophe’s $71 Prickly Pear mask every few months can be downright upsetting.
+Repurchasing Christophe’s $71 prickly pear mask every few months can be downright upsetting.
 Sometimes, when I’m low on money or just need a cheap alternative (typically when traveling), I gotta go to the drugstore.
 And while I really do adore all my fancy hair products, I must say my drugstore favorites have held me down in some pretty tricky situations.
 Below, some of my low-budget faves for my intensely high-maintenance hair.

 This is one of the best dry shampoos I’ve ever used.
 [Editor’s note: We’ve written about this dry shampoo before.]
 What I love most about this product is that it really volumizes your locks and lasts all day long — if you wake up with limp, oily hair, a few spritzes and rubs of this in the a.m. will help your hair look matte and full well into the evening.
 I also love the smell — the subtle coconut scent is pleasant without becoming a full-on hair perfume.